imanassypov/DNAC-TEMPLATES/LABS/LAB-A-PNP-PREP/README.md

 !
 ```

 In this exercise, the port where the Target switch connects is a layer two trunk as part of a Port Channel.
+While connected to ***c9300-2*** console:

 ```vtl
 !